jdefaver/tracker_dcs/README.md

 An exception is the PH2ACF interface.
 A calibration run will generate a large amount of data.
 This data will probably directly be to a MongoDB database, which is more adapted to this kind of data.
 Still, PH2ACF is piloted via MQTT.
 The two databases, InfluxDB and MongoDB, are synchronized via a timestamp attached to the data.

-*Never used Telegraf*
+**Note**:this is not implemented yet.

 ## Installation

-The architecture is deployed with Docker, and we use docker images built for X86_64 systems.
+The architecture is deployed with Podman, and we use docker images built for X86_64 systems.
 Therefore, the tracker DCS stack can run on any computer with this architecture (PC, macs).
-The software stack is described and supervised by docker-compose.
+Podman is a drop-in replacement for Docker that allows to run on a machine without administrator rights, and makes it easier to implement stacks of several applications that need to communicate (similarly to docker-compose).
+In particular, all services simply interact by connecting to localhost.

 For an introduction to docker, docker-compose, InfluxDB, and Grafana, you could check [this blog article](https://thedatafrog.com/en/articles/docker-influxdb-grafana/)